New York State Route 78: Transit Road

 US 20 and NY 78 proceed northward along Transit Road, remaining a major commercial thoroughfare street serving the eastern suburbs of Buffalo with limited pockets of residential along its run.
 Throughout its north–south run to the Erie County–Niagara County line to the north, Transit Road serves as the town line boundaries of West Seneca and Elma, Cheektowaga and Lancaster, and Amherst and Clarence, respectively, except for a brief period where it passes through the Village of Depew, which straddles the Cheektowaga-Lancaster line.

 After an intersection with CR 330 (Bullis Road), Transit Road continues north as a five lane road, serving as the town line between West Seneca to the west and Elma to the east, paralleling several residential districts on each side and crossing an intersection with CR 325 (Seneca Creek Road / Main Street).
 Just after CR 325, US 20 and NY 78 proceed over Buffalo Creek and into an intersection with NY 354 (Clinton Street).
 Now on the Lancaster–Cheektowaga town line, US 20 and NY 78 continue northward along Transit Road, intersecting with the western terminus of CR 321 (French Road).

 Passing several strip malls, US 20 and NY 78 continue north along Transit Road, passing several residential complexes.
-After Madeira Drive, Transit Road becomes a four-lane industrial boulevard again, passing several factories on each side of the road.
+After Madeira Drive, Transit Road becomes a four-lane industrial boulevard again, passing several businesses on each side of the road.
 The routes become commercial again, intersecting with CR 523 (Como Park Boulevard).
 Paralleling Cayuga Creek to the west, US 20 and NY 78 become a four-lane commercial boulevard again.
 A short distance later, the routes cross over Cayuga Creek and enter an intersection with the western terminus of NY 130 (Broadway).
 At this junction, NY 78 continues north on Transit Road, while US 20 turns east onto Broadway through the village of Depew.